 The basic rule rcpr_obj_basic, given in Fig. 7, characterizes changes of the valency complementation Y in the case of object-oriented reciprocity.
 The basic rule is complemented by six supplementary rules summarized in Table 3.
 The supplementary rules present the means of expressing reciprocity depending on the morphemic form of the valency complementation Z (column headed with Z), and on the type of its governing verb (inherently reciprocal or not).
-The third column gives the forms of the reflexive personal pronoun and adverbials expressing reciprocity (\emptyset indicates
+The third column gives the forms of the reflexive personal pronoun and adverbials expressing reciprocity (\emptyset indicates that reciprocity is expressed by the pluralized Y only and does not require further marking).
+Fully formalized rules can be found in Lopatková et al. (2021).

-36 In the case of the null form of PAT, the rule copes with the fact that the clitic form of the reflexive pronoun in the dative si (in contrast to its full form $sob\check{e}$) is subject to haplology, i.e., it fuses with the reflexive verbal affix se as part of the verb lemma (see Rosen, 2014).
+36 In the case of the null form of PAT, the rule copes with the fact that the clitic form of the reflexive pronoun in the dative si (in contrast to its full form sobě) is subject to haplology, i.e., it fuses with the reflexive verbal affix se as part of the verb lemma (see Rosen, 2014).
 As a result, the resulting reciprocal construction contains only a single reflexive se, see example (26-b).